 To identify mangrove restoration costs in The Bahamas, we conducted a desktop review of available information and we engaged key stakeholders leading mangrove restoration work in the country between September and October 2021.
-Through this process, a database was created containing 27 planned, ongoing, or completed projects from the islands of Andros, Abaco, Grand Bahama, Long Island and New Providence.
+Through this process, a database was created containing 27 planned, ongoing, or completed projects from the past two decades.
+Project locations span the islands of Andros, Abaco, Grand Bahama, Long Island and New Providence.